How to rotate a video on a Mac

 -

-Choose Rotate in the task row.
+In Crisp, select the clip on your timeline and use Rotate in the Tools panel.
+Or just type “rotate it 90 degrees” in the prompt bar — Crisp maps plain English to the same tool.
 It's for video clips; if you've staged a photo, Crisp will nudge you to pick a video.

 -